What is the Cost Estimate?

-It involves a thorough analysis of all the labors, raw materials included in the project.
-So granular cost estimation is done first, and then after adding up everything, you get the total cost.
-This process is hugely time-consuming but most accurate.
+This process is hugely time-consuming but accurate.
+It involves a thorough analysis of all the labor and raw materials included in the project.
+So granular cost estimation is done first, and then after adding everything, you get the total cost.

 Methods of Cost Estimate

 Least Square regressionLeast Square RegressionVBA square root is an excel math/trig function that returns the entered number's square root.
 The terminology used for this square root function is SQRT.
 For instance, the user can determine the square root of 70 as 8.366602 using this VBA function. of statistics is used to find the best fit line for variable and fixed costs.
 So this method helps to build a model which shows that for a particular production level, this much should be the variable cost, and this much should be theFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
 It is the type of cost which is not dependent on the business activity.
 Fixed CostFixed CostFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
 It is the type of cost which is not dependent on the business activity..
 So once a model is set, this method becomes easy as new data can be incorporated easily.